Winterflower/winterflower.github.io/_posts/2019-11-30-always-be-optimising.md

 I miss the city very dearly, but for the very selfish reason that I fear that now, that I have removed myself from an interesting surrounding,  I myself am no longer interesting.
 I will no longer draw curious questions in conversations or invitations to gatherings.
 Perhaps that is why I clung so dearly to a life that, at the end of the day, was not terribly fulfilling.

-Even though I am now far removed from the relentless pace of money-frenzies activity that goes on in this place, I find myself no farther from the same mentalities.
+Even though I am now far removed from the relentless pace of the city, I find myself no farther from the same mentalities.
 I still work in technology, I'm still always be shipping or always be optimising.
 However, the fog of technoutopia, is thinner here.
 There are no meetups, no swag bags.
 There are fewer stickered laptops in work places and at the security screenings at the airport.
 It's easier to see through the fog.

 And it's the things I see through the fog, that now, keep me awake at night.